frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 # 8. Efficient Data Manipulation in C++ using Span and Ranges

 In the fast-paced world of competitive programming and high-performance computing, efficient data manipulation is paramount.
-C++20 introduces two powerful features - `std::span` and `std::ranges` - that significantly enhance a programmer's ability to handle data effectively and write optimized code.
+C++20 introduces two powerful features - `std::span` and `std::ranges` for that.

 These features are particularly important because they address common performance bottlenecks in data-intensive applications. `std::span` provides a lightweight, non-owning view into contiguous data, reducing unnecessary copying and allowing for flexible, efficient data access. `std::ranges`, on the other hand, offers a unified, composable interface for working with sequences of data, enabling more intuitive and often more performant algorithm implementations.
 Together, they form a potent toolkit for developers seeking to push the boundaries of what's possible in terms of code efficiency and elegance in C++.